The Bankrate promise

 Even drivers with a recent speeding infraction can still take advantage of auto insurance discounts.
 Many providers offer better prices to people who insure multiple cars, for instance.
 You may also qualify for a discount if you work in certain industries or your vehicle has certain safety features.
 These discounts could offset some or all of your speeding ticket increase.

 Consider the following when trying to lower your rate:

 - Taking a defensive driving course could lower your rate

 - If you don’t drive many miles per month, you may want to explore telematics discounts

 - Bundling home and car insurance can often mean a lower rate

 Frequently asked questions

-To find the best insurance company, even with speeding tickets or other traffic violations on your record, comparing multiple carriers is a recommended strategy.
-This not only shows you which carrier offers the lowest premiums, but also helps you find the best coverage options for your circumstances.
+To find the best insurance company, even with speeding tickets or other traffic violations on your record, it’s smart to compare multiple carriers.
+This not only shows you which carrier offers the lowest premiums overall but also helps you find the best coverage options for your circumstances.

 No, you do not need to notify your insurance company if you are issued a speeding ticket.
 The company will most likely find out about the ticket when your updated driving record is pulled during a renewal.
-There are also cases where the DMV notifies insurance companies directly after certain traffic violations.
+There are also cases where your state’s Department of Motor Vehicles notifies insurance companies directly after certain traffic violations.